Ebrukaya16/GEOG5990M_Final_Project/README.md

 # Project- Relationship of Social Grade to Crime Rates in West Yorkshire

 This project was developed as a final project for the MSc GIS GEOG5990M course, with the aim of examining the relationship between crime rates and social grade in the West Yorkshire region.
+This project was created to provide public insight.

 Based on Nomis Website data for 2021 (https://www.nomisweb.co.uk/datasets/c2021sg002), various social grade will be examined according to different LSOA codes in West Yorkshire.
 These classes are: AB Higher and Middle Management/Executive/Professional Occupations, C1 Supervised Clerk and Junior Management/Executive/Professional Occupations, C2 Skilled Manual Occupations, and DE Semi-Skilled and Non-Skilled Manual Occupations/Unemployed and Lowest Class Occupations.
 At the same time, crime records published by West Yorkshire Police in December 2021 will be reviewed (https://data.police.uk/data/).
 This data includes the type of crime, reporting agency, LSOA information, and location information.